Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Extension to classifying the ordinal clinical significance of PCa

 where $\bm{\vartheta}$ denotes the set of model parameters, and $w_{ij}$ is a user-defined weight for the $j$-th voxel in the $i$-th image that is a bounded differentiable non-negative function of $G_{ij}$ and $\bm{\widetilde{x}}_{ij}$.
 The standard likelihood is equivalent to the weighted likelihood with equal weights ``$W_1$": $w_{ij}=1/\sum_{i=1}^N n_i$, $\forall i,j$.
 An option for unequal weights is ``$W_2$'': $w_{ij}=1/(m_{G_{ij}} Z)$, where $m_z$ denotes the number of voxels that belong to category $z\in \{1,2,3\}$.
 Based on this definition, $w_{ij}$ is inversely proportional to the prevalence of the corresponding category $G_{ij}$, and therefore we up-weight the data for rare categories and down-weight the data for more prevalent categories.
 This definition of weight is reasonable for classification when missing aggressive disease is deemed as a bigger issue than other types of false classifications.

-Two metrics for assessing the accuracy of ordinal classification are $Z \times Z$ classification table and overall error rate (i.e. the percentage of the falsely categorized voxels).
+We use two metrics to assess the accuracy of ordinal classification: the $Z \times Z$ classification table and overall error rate (i.e., the percentage of the falsely categorized voxels).
 Additionally, to evaluate the classification results for each category, we define: (1) ``False Positive Rate'' for category $z$: FPR$(z)$, the percentage of the voxels in category $z$ that are falsely classified as $z'\neq z$; (2) ``False Discovery Rate'' for category $z$: FDR$(z)$, the percentage of the voxels classified as in $z$ that are actually not in $z$:

+Note that the definition of these FPRs and FPRs are category-specific, i.e., the ``positive'' and ``discovery'' do not necessarily mean ``cancer-positive''.